jcwynder/task-management-app/README.md

 - Created function to add user task data.

-- Created function to implement functionality for user to load task data from their local storage whenever app page is refreshed
+- Created function to implement functionality for user to load task data from their local storage whenever app page is refreshed.

 ## Reflection